-Both fission and fusion produce energy by conversions into different elements which have lower masses, as indicated in the figure below.
+Both fission and fusion produce energy by the release of nuclear binding energy, as indicated in the figure below.

-In fission reactors, the nuclear processes are started spontaneously by the radioactive decay of an initial uranium nuclei which yields neutrons.
-These neutrons then go on to break up further uranium nuclei and produce a self sustaining chain reaction.
+In fission reactors, the nuclear processes are started spontaneously by the radioactive decay of a precursor uranium nucleus which yields neutrons.
+These neutrons then go on to break up further uranium nuclei and produce a self-sustaining chain reaction.
 This takes place in fuel rods in the reactor core which is typically cooled by pressurized water allowed to evaporate outside the reactor to drive an electricity turbine.

-In Fusion reaction, the interactions do not start spontaneously and require extremely high temperature (about 100 million °C) to initiate.
-This happens in a gas mixture of deuterium and tritium from which the atomic electrons have been stripped, called a "plasma".
+In fusion reactors, the interactions do not start spontaneously and require extremely high temperatures (above 100 million °C) to initiate.
+This happens in a gas mixture of deuterium and tritium from which the atomic electrons have been stripped, called a plasma.
 The plasma must be contained and heated to a high temperature.
-For a sustainable fusion reactions to occur, the plasma environment must have specific parameters of density, temperature and containment time, as described on the page: Requirements for Energy from Fusion.
-Once the reactions are started, the heat is transported out of the plasma by neutrons that are stopped in a region of the reactor called the "Breeder Blanket", which is cooled by a fluid going on to a turbine.
+For a sustainable fusion reaction to occur, the plasma environment must have specific parameters of density, temperature and containment time.
+Once the reactions are started, the heat is transported out of the plasma by neutrons that are stopped in a region of the reactor called the blanket, which is cooled by a fluid going on to a turbine.

-Below is a, subjective, comparison of fusion and fission power plants, based on the subjective opinions of the author.
+Below is a comparison of fusion and fission power plants, based on the subjective opinions of the author.

-The cost numbers here are indicative and this critical item is discussed in a later section: Reactor Costs, Fusion compared to Fission.
+* The cost numbers here are indicative and this critical item is discussed in some detail on the page: Reactor Costs, Fusion compared to Fission.